-A Tracking link - which is often referred to as a shortened URL - is designed to give you more insights into your content by tracking the conversion rate of your content.
+Tracking URLs - which are often referred to as a shortened URLs - are designed to determine the effectiveness of our marketing campaigns.
+They will give you more insights into your content by tracking the conversion rate of your content.
 This is done by converting your URLs into tracking links that can be traced as they redirect the user to the final website URL.

 Systems such as Metigy and bit.ly, for example, are good ways to do this tracking and they both give you access to statistics that are hard to get reliably in other ways.